 Policy coherence for development

-The EU and its member countries have committed to policy coherence for development, the EU seeks to take account of development objectives in all of its policies that are likely to affect developing countries.
-It aims at minimising contradictions and building synergies between different EU policies.
+The EU and its member countries have committed to policy coherence for development (PCD).
+Through PCD, they seek to take account of development objectives in policies that are likely to have an impact in developing countries.
+PCD aims at minimising contradictions and building synergies between different EU policies.
 It aims at increasing the effectiveness of development cooperation, to the benefit of our partner countries.